EvilEpicCoder/Ag3_InfinityWord/CONTRIBUTING.md

 ### Getting Started
   * We creating opensource tool for security, it contain two parts.
-    * First part utility for generating passwords and cobvert it.
+   * First part utility for generating passwords and convert it.
    * Second part database of wordlists, wordlist consist of:
      * Boys and Girls names of any country ru_boys.list or es_boys.list (cose_something.list)
      * Family names
      * Words, en_words.list br_words.list etc...
      * Provide in issue other variants are welcome.
   * Make sure you have [NodeJS](https://nodejs.org/) installed. (planned *)
   * Make sure you have [Yarn](https://yarnpkg.com/) installed.
 While you are welcome to use npm for package management, the package-lock.json file is intentionally gitignored in favor of yarn.(planned *)
   * Or make sure you have C++ installed with make for Linux or Dev-cpp or Code::Blox for Windows